 Marilyn first traveled to Nicaragua in 2001 after one of our partners, Inhijambia director Mirna Sanchez, visited her Summit, NJ church.
 A lasting friendship developed between the two women and Marilyn has since travelled to Nicaragua multiple times, on PeaceWorks delegations, church delegations, and on her own, while supporting several Nicaraguan NGO’s.
 Her involvement with PeaceWorks and Nicaragua is an ongoing source of personal growth and reflection.

 Denis been involved with PeaceWorks since the early years, lending a hand to organize and facilitate shipments, dinner forums, and fundraising events.
 He has joined several PeaceWorks delegations and led a trip for teenagers to Nicaragua in 2013.
-Since 2001, Denis has worked for SEIU Local 32BJ in NY where he currently directs the union’s Security Division.
+Since 2001, Denis has worked for SEIU Local 32BJ in NY where he currently directs the union’s Commercial Division.
 He previously served for over a decade as the director of AFSC’s Immigrants Rights.
-He lives in Union, NJ with his wife Jazmina and their daughters, Gabriela and Andrea.
+He lives in Union, NJ with his wife Jazmina.

 Jersey born and raised, Rutgers BA and EdM, mother of two, grandmother of two.
 Veteran Newark Public School teacher (28 years) as ESL and Bilingual resource teacher.
 Long time social justice and human rights activist, member of Anti-Racist Alliance of North Jersey, ESL adjunct at Passaic County College, anti-racism educator and organizer, yoga instructor and yogini working with underserved populations.